-- 4.1 The Municipal Manager or his nominee must, subject to the guidelines provided by the National treasury and Executive Committee of the Municipality, make provision for the following classification of services:-
+- (1) The municipal manager or his nominee must, subject to the guidelines provided by the National Treasury and Executive Committee of the municipality make provision for the following classification of services:

-- (a) Trading Services
+- (a) Trading services

-- Water
+- (i) Water

-- Electricity
+- (ii) Electricity

-- (b) Economic Services
+- (b) Economic services

-- Refuse Removal
+- (i) Refuse removal.

-- Sewerage Disposal
+- (ii) Sewerage disposal.

 - (c) Community and subsidised services